 is an 'outcome measure' - a tool for measuring what patients want to 'come out of the treatment'.

-It was developed by Dr Charlotte Paterson in the 1990s to help evaluate a new complementary medicine service she was introducing in her GP practice and has been used by hundreds of different therapists and researchers.
+It was developed by Dr Charlotte Paterson in the 1990s to help evaluate a new complementary medicine service she was introducing in her GP practice.
+It is now managed by a company called Meaningful Measures.

 MYMOP (Measure Your Medical Outcome Profile) is a short one page questionnaire.
-There are two types: one for the very first time you see your patient, the Initial Form, and one for any follow ups you have, the Follow up Form.
+There are two types: an initial form for the very first time you see your patient (Initial Form), and one for any follow ups you have (Follow up Form).